 Understand the Waiting Periods

 When you make a FASTPASS reservation for a ride (not a show), there is a waiting period before you are eligible to make the next reservation.
 That period can vary depending on how far off your return window is from when you booked it.
 That is why having a strategy can help you make the most of this system.

-If a ride’s return window is less than 30 minutes away, then the waiting period is 30 minutes (unless you activate the FASTPASS within that 30 minutes — once you scan it at a ride, it erases the waiting period and you are then free to make another reservation).
+If a ride’s return window is less than 30 minutes away, then the waiting period is 30 minutes.
+That is, unless you activate the FASTPASS within that 30 minutes.
+Once you scan it at a ride, it erases the waiting period and you are then free to make another reservation.
 Let's say at 9 a.m. you book a FASTPASS that is from 9:05 a.m. to 10:05 a.m. and you scan in at FASTPASS Return Immediately; then, you can book a new ride right away, because that waiting period is lifted.
-But if you wait until 9:40 a.m. to ride, then you have to wait until 9:30 a.m. (when the 30-minute waiting period is over) to select the next FASTPASS.
+But if you plan to ride at 9:40 a.m., then you would have to wait until 9:30 a.m. (when the 30-minute waiting period is over) to select the next FASTPASS.